snt-arg/iMarker_detector_standalone/README.md

 ## 🧠 About iMarkers

 **iMarkers** are invisible fiducial markers detectable only by certain sensors and algorithms.
 They enable robust detection for human-robot interaction, AR applications, and indoor localization.
-Read more about iMarkers (developed for the TRANSCEND project at the [University of Luxembourg](https://www.uni.lu/en/)) in [this link](https://snt-arg.github.io/iMarkers/).

 ## 🛠️ Getting Started